 Routers are only one piece of the puzzle.
 The other important piece is VPN in Canada.

 The number of VPN providers that support routers is relatively small in Canada.
 And the providers that do claim to support routers often lack the engineering capability to ensure their VPN client functions properly on a router.

 If you already have a VPN subscription in Canada, you should consult their customer support regarding the configuration process for your specific router.

-But if you don’t already have a VPN in Canada, then you can go for ExpressVPN at CA$9.12/mo (US$ 6.67/mo) (Save 49% and get 3 extra months FREE with 12-month plan) or read a few VPN reviews to make sure you make an informed choice based on your needs and preferences in Canada.
+But if you don’t already have a VPN in Canada, then you can go for ExpressVPN at CA$9.03/mo (US$ 6.67/mo) (Black Friday Deal: Grab 3 Free Months + 49% OFF 12-Month Plan) or read a few VPN reviews to make sure you make an informed choice based on your needs and preferences in Canada.

 The most successful VPN providers which have a good track record as far as functionality with routers are concerned include ExpressVPN, Surfshark, and NordVPN.
 These providers support Tomato and DD-WRT routers and have easy to understand tutorials on their websites for setup instructions.

 Other providers, however, can’t promise the same kind of functionality when it comes to setting up VPN on a router.
 For example, not all VPNs are compatible with other routers like Asus, but you can easily use ExpressVPN with Asus Router and other limited brands.

 The most important factor you should consider when choosing a VPN for the router is the competence and responsiveness of customer support in Canada.
 Running VPNs on routers requires more technical maintenance and it is easy for things to go wrong.
 Competent support staff can assist you in case you encounter any technical problems during or after setup.

 In addition, you should also consider factors like VPN speed, server infrastructure, and overall performance in Canada.